-There is a need for Intermediary Information-specialists who can act as data and information-gathering and analysing agents and support the local information-analysis centre.
+There is a need for intermediary information-specialists who can act as data and information-gathering and analysing agents and support the local information-analysis centre.
 These intermediaries should work closely with the senior space technologists, projects and the 'primary library'.
 They should screen and sift the reading material to be browsed by the senior space technologists and provide highly reliable and accurate data/information to those who need it.

 A process of generating confidence among subordinates and juniors for seeking information from superiors and seniors is necessary to overcome the 'psychological cost' or 'status inhibition' exhibited in the transfer of information.
-In a highly intraorganisation-oriented communication of the space technologists, there is a need for cutting recirculation of ideas or information among members of tight and closed loop informal network of 'old boys'.
-The marginal inter-organisational communication due to communication stars and technological gatekeepers and tours and visits abroad (of mostly of higher-status persons) may have to be increased by encouraging more contacts outside-the- organisation especially at middle and lower-levels.
-A more liberal organisation structure which places communication stars accessible to more number of colleagues and makes many of them 'linking pins' in the organisation structure might optimise use of such high-information-potentials.
-In addition, increasing the ratio of technocrats to nontechnocrats, periodic reassignment of jobs, more encouragement of inter-section, inter-division and interproject communication bringing 'isolates' into the communication network is needed.
+In a highly intra-organisation-oriented communication of the space technologists, there is a need for cutting recirculation of ideas or information among members of tight and closed loop informal network of 'old boys'.
+The marginal interorganisational communication due to communication stars and technological gatekeepers and tours and visits abroad (of mostly of higher-status persons) may have to be increased by encouraging more contacts outside-the- organisation especially at middle and lower-levels.
+A more liberal organisation structure which places communication stars accessible to more 'linking number of colleagues and makes many of them might optimise the organisation structure pins' in use high- information-potentials. such In addition, of ratio of technocrats to non-technocrats, increasing the periodic reassignment of jobs, more encouragement of intersection, inter-division and inter-project communication bringing 'isolates' into the communication network is needed.

-Encouraging and giving due credit for publishing activity is more likely to result in an increased use of literature more frequently and systematically and intensify engineers' information-behaviour1.
-The publishing activity also encourages more coauthorship and collaboration and inturn informal communication.
-Further, a proper security classification scheme could be evolved to give publication status to all unclassified and declassifed internal reports of the organisation.
+Encouraging and giving due credit for publishing activity is more likely to result in an increased use of literature more frequently and systematically and intensify engineers' information-behaviour.1 publishing activity also The more co-authorship and collaboration and in turn encourages communication.
+Further, a proper informal security classification scheme could be evolved to give publication status to all unclassified and declassifed (1 Raitt (1984, p275) also make similar observations) internal reports of the organisation.
 This not only aids internal generation of information but also motivates authors to be more literature and documentation oriented in production of internal reports.
-Moreover, the cost of production and distribution of such reports can be recovered by charging those buying such reports and/or by exchanging such reports with reports of other similar organisations.
+Moreover, the cost of production and distribution of such be recovered by charging those buying reports can such and/or by exchanging such reports with reports reports of other similar organisations.

-For the purpose of blending formal and informal sources of information the following options can be considered: (i) Developing 'components databank' and 'components co-ordination group', (ii) disseminating various technical information and activities through the inhouse technical journal, (iii) developing a panel of experts on whom technologists in the organisation can look upon for getting authentic information quickly on a given specific area without much 'psychological cost', (iv) conducting regular inhouse technical seminars, and circulation of brief summaries, detailed summaries and the complete documents relating to such seminars, reviews, etc., to appropriate persons, (v) establishing 'journal clubs' and (vl) creating more opportunities for the space technologists to meet fellow professionals outside the organisations by allowing liberal tours and/or by inviting outside professionals for presentation of papers/reports in inhouse seminars.
+the purpose of blending formal and informal For sources of information the following options can be considered: 'components databank' and (i) Developing 'components COordination group', (ii) disseminating various technical the in-house information and activities through technical (iii) developing panel of experts on journal, a whom technologists in the organisation can look upon for getting information quickly authentic on а given specific area 'psychological cost', (iv) conducting regular without much in-house technical seminars, and circulation of brief summaries, detailed summaries and the complete documents relating to such seminars, reviews, etc., to appropriate persons, (v) establishing 'journal clubs' and (vi) creating more opportunities for the space technologists to meet fellow professionals outside the organisations by allowing liberal tours and/or by inviting outside professionals for presentation of papers/reports in in-house seminars.